URGENT ALERT

 September 23 was the deadliest day of violence in Lebanon since 2006, with nearly 500 people killed, including women, children, and humanitarian workers.

-Around 800 shelters—primarily public schools—have been designated by the Lebanese government to receive IDPs in the Beirut and Mount Lebanon governorates.
-In response to the displacement crisis, the Ministry of Education has postponed the school year until the second week of October, with potential plans to shift to online learning and virtual classes to ensure continuity.
+Around 800 shelters—primarily public schools—were designated by the Lebanese government to receive IDPs in the Beirut and Mount Lebanon governorates.

 Project HOPE staff in Lebanon prepare 1,700 hygiene kits and other essential dignity and non-food items for distribution to internally displaced people (IDPs) in 10 schools across the Mount Lebanon area.
 Photo by Project HOPE staff, 2024.